illmade/streamlearn/README.md

 # but why?

-with tiny bit of kafka code on the nodejs app events can be stored and maintained.
+with a tiny bit of kafka code on the nodejs app events can be stored and maintained.
 Kafka can deal with the lifecycle by applying topic based rules.

 Monitoring doesn't have to go to a database and it can run high cost evaluations like machine learning at will from other machines.